ionos-deploy-now/documentation/content/blog/webinar.md

 ---

-# Webinar: The comeback of the static web :de:
+# Webinar: The comeback of the static web

 ## What is it about?